SaltyQuetzals/RMP-Scraper/README.md

 ```
 The value of the query parameter `sid` is the unique identifier for your school that serves as the required command-line argument for the scraper.

-The scraper takes a while (about five minutes with decent internet).
+The scraper takes a while (about five minutes with decent internet for more than 26,000 examples).

 ## Examples